The Graduate Division Office

 The College is accredited by the Commission of Higher Education of the Middle States Association of Colleges and Schools.
 Its accreditation dates continuously from 1955.
 All graduate degree programs have been approved by the Pennsylvania Department of Education (PDE).

 Among the academic programs accredited by professional organizations is the College’s Physician Assistant Program.
 The Physician Assistant Program was established in 1975.
 Approval of the Master of Science in Physician Assistant studies (MSPAS) was granted by the Pennsylvania Department of Higher Education in February of 1999.
 The physician assistant program at King's College has been awarded continued accreditation through 2017 by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA), and has been accredited since 1979.
 Only graduates from accredited or provisionally-accredited programs are eligible to sit for the National Commission on Certification for Physician Assistants examination and state licensure/registration.
 In addition, the major program in Chemistry is accredited by the American Chemical Society, and the Athletic Training Education Program (sports medicine) is accredited by the Commission on the Accreditation of Athletic Training Education (CAATE).
 The William G. McGowan School of Business is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 The certification program for Reading Specialist and the certification program for Program Specialist, English as a Second Language (ESL), are approved by the Pennsylvania Department of Education.
-The programs in the Education Department are accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Endorsement Programs are approved by the PA Department of Education: Instructional Coaching, Autism Spectrum Disorder, and Science, Technology, Engineering, and Mathematics (STEM) Education.

-The College is affiliated with the following professional organizations: the Association to Advance Collegiate Schools of Business-International; the American Association of Colleges for Teacher Education; the American Association of Higher Education; the American College of Health Care Executives; the American Library Association; the Association of American Colleges; the Association of Catholic Colleges and Universities; the Association of Governing Boards of Universities and Colleges; the Commission of Independent Colleges and Universities; the Middle Atlantic Association of Colleges of Business Administration; the National Catholic Education Association; the National Association of Colleges and Universities; the Pennsylvania Association of Colleges and Universities; the Pennsylvania Association of Graduate Schools; and the Pennsylvania State Education Association.
+The College is affiliated with the following professional organizations: AACSB International—The Association to Advance Collegiate Schools of Business; the American Association of Colleges for Teacher Education; the American Association of Higher Education; the Association of University Programs in Health Administration; the American Library Association; the Association of American Colleges; the Association of Catholic Colleges and Universities; the Association of Governing Boards of Universities and Colleges; the Commission of Independent Colleges and Universities; the Middle Atlantic Association of Colleges of Business Administration; the National Catholic Education Association; the National Association of Colleges and Universities; the Pennsylvania Association of Colleges and Universities; the Pennsylvania Association of Graduate Schools; and the Pennsylvania State Education Association.